GoogleContainerTools/kpt-functions-catalog/functions/go/enable-gcp-services/README.md

 <!--mdtogo:Examples-->

-Let's start with the `functionConfig` for enabling two services `compute.googleapis.com` and `redis.googleapis.com` in a GCP Project `proj1`.
+Let's start with a `ProjectServiceList` CR for enabling two services `compute.googleapis.com` and `redis.googleapis.com` in a GCP Project `proj1`.

 ```yaml
 # services-config.yaml